My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Brava Skin Protectant Spray (smoother and less holding power but covers a larger area) or PREP Dabber Bottle (creates a rougher surface around the stoma for better barrier adhesive hold)

-Stoma powder (thin dusting to create a dry crust on leak wounds, must secure with skin protectant or PREP Dabber.)
+Stoma powder (thin dusting to create a dry crust on leak wounds, must secure afterwards with skin protectant or PREP Dabber.)

-Extra-large moon-shaped barrier strips, but now using smaller standard sized strips
+Extra-large moon-shaped barrier strips

 Tools & Supplies: